 More Time For Active Learning With The Help Of Video Technology

 Time has always been a major factor in limiting the amount of active learning educators could integrate into their courses — the time required to adequately cover the day’s lesson face-to-face often nearly (if not entirely) monopolized classroom teaching time.

 New and increasingly flexible active learning technologies, like lecture capture software, now enable teachers to record lectures and flip traditional teaching methods upside down with ease.
 Instead of lecturing in class and assigning learning-by-doing tasks for homework, teachers can now flip the classroom and free up valuable in-class time for other hands-on teaching strategies.
 Perhaps as no surprise, active learning has become more prevalent in today’s classrooms as a result.

 Looking to the future, there are even more opportunities for instructors to insert active learning into the student learning experience.
 Modern LMS and Video CMS platforms are creating new tools to support active learning anywhere.
 Even video — a traditionally passive medium — has been opened up, enabling instructors to include interactive quizzes and hold 1:1 or class-wide discussions directly inside the video player.

 Tools like these enable today’s instructors to more intelligently craft their classroom experiences, time-shifting the traditional demands of information delivery and opening more time for individual guidance.

 Related Reading: Making More Time For Active Learning In The Classroom

 Get Started Integrating Active Learning Into Your Courses

 While there are many blended learning models, the flipped classroom has emerged as one of the leading teaching strategies for boosting active learning in the classroom.
-Flipping a class is more than just recording lectures, though.
-We’ve got the definitive guide to help you get started flipping your class to make time for more active learning.
+Get started with flipping your class to make time for more active learning.
 And try using Panopto to record your on-demand course videos.